yuvalmGS/gigaspaces-wiki-jekyll/xap97net/advanced-installation-scenarios.markdown

 {code}
 <section name="GigaSpaces" type="GigaSpaces.Core.Configuration.GigaSpacesCoreConfiguration, GigaSpaces.Core, Version=9.5.0.5000, Culture=neutral, PublicKeyToken=94297b57ee0e4ad5"/>
 {code}
-(i) The {{Version}} should be set according to the version of XAP.NET in use (For example, if you're using XAP.NET 9.5 set the version to 9.5.0.5000).
+(i) The `Version` should be set according to the version of XAP.NET in use (For example, if you're using XAP.NET 9.5 set the version to 9.5.0.5000).